-These crispy baked onion rings are so easy to make and an ideal snack when you are craving something fried.
-Serve them as a side to burgers, sandwiches, or part of a party food spread.
+These crispy baked onion rings are easy to make and an ideal snack when craving something fried.
+Serve them as a side to hamburgers, hot dogs, sandwiches, or part of a party food spread.

 Tips for Making Crispy Onions Rings in the Oven

-It is a bit of a challenge to capture the best part of fried onion rings while switching to a healthier, baked option.
-As anyone who loves onion rings knows, it is important to maintain a crispy, crunchy coating and delicious flavor to satisfy the craving.
+It is challenging to capture the best part of fried onion rings while switching to a healthier, baked option.
+However, anyone who loves onion rings knows that it is essential to maintain a crispy, crunchy coating and delicious flavor to satisfy the craving.

-You can use any type of onion to make onion rings.
-The most common onions to use are large white or yellow onions.
-Even very pungent onions will mellow in flavor when baked in the oven.
+You can use any bulb onion to make onion rings.
+The most common to use are the large white or yellow.
+Even very intense flavored onions will mellow when baked in the oven.